liip/RMT/README.md

 For the usage substitute RMT with whatever variant you have decided to use.

 ### Option 4: As Drifter role
-If your are using https://github.com/liip/drifter for your project, you just need three step
+If you are using https://github.com/liip/drifter for your project, you just need three step
 * Activate the `rmt` role
-* Re-run the provisionning `vagrant provision`
+* Re-run the provisioning `vagrant provision`
 * Init RMT for your project `php /home/vagrant/.config/composer/vendor/liip/rmt/RMT`

 Usage